AgResearch/tardis/README.rst

 =============

 Tardis is configured by one or more `TOML <https://github.com/toml-lang/toml>`_ files.
-The system configuration in ``/etc/tardis/tardis.toml`` is always read.
+The system configuration in ``/etc/tardis/tardis.toml`` is always read first, unless disabled by the command line option ``--no-sysconfig``, in which case it is skipped.

-Values here may be overridden by command line arguments or user or local configuration.
+Values here may be overridden by command line arguments or user configuration.

-If the local configuration file ``tardis.toml`` exists in the current directory, it is read, and its values override those from the system configuration.
-In this case, the user configuration file is not read.

-Otherwise, if the user configuration file ``~/.tardis.toml`` exists, it is read, and its values override those from the system configuration.
+The user configuration is taken from the first in the following list which
+exists:

+- the file specified by the command line option ``--userconfig``
+- the file ``tardis.toml`` in the current directory
+- the file ``~/.tardis.toml``

+Only the first of these which exists is read;  the others are ignored.

 Command line arguments always override values from configuration files.